Electrical Code: Is Your System Up to Standard?

 What Are the Bathroom Outlet Rules in Quebec?

 Outlets in bathrooms can be exposed to moisture and splashes.
 They must be suited for such environments.
-Any outlet within 1.5 meters of a water source must be a GFCI type.
+Any outlet within 1.5 metres of a water source must be a GFCI type.
 These should be installed 39 inches from the floor.

 Since 2007, these outlets are mandatory in kitchens, bathrooms, and anywhere water exposure is likely.